HonkingGoose/git-gosling/docs/recommendations/git_aliases.md

 ---

 You'll use commands like `git status`, `git log`, `git commit` and `git push` often.
-Normally you have to type out Git commands in full before you can use them.
+Normally you have to enter Git commands in full before you can use them.

 You can save some typing by setting up Git aliases, think of them as "shortcuts" to the full command.
 Aliases do not replace the original Git commands.